Eat & Drink

 Bella Italia

 Bella Italia is a delightful Italian experience, from the exposed brick walls, to the scent of freshly-baked pizzas, and the friendly staff.
-Pick one of the indulgent starters, like the Antipasto Bella Italia between two, then settle on a main from the whopping selection of dishes on offer – the Lella Porchetta is a highlight.
-If you have a sweet tooth, don’t miss Nic’s secret recipe Tiramisu or the Cannoli Siciliani.
+Pick one of the indulgent starters, like the Antipasto Bella Italiabetween two, then settle on a main from the whopping selection of dishes on offer – the Lella Porchettais a highlight.
+If you have a sweet tooth, don’t miss Nic’s secret recipe tiramisu or the cannoli Siciliani.
 Bella Italia has one of the most extensive vegan menus in Newcastle, so those eating plant-based won't miss out on an Italian feed.

 Where: 545 Hunter Street, Newcastle